erizov/Professor/semester_2/lecture_10_architectural_patterns/mvc/README.md

 ### Application

 5. Can you implement Mvc from memory without looking at the code?
-6. What real-world problem could you solve using Mvc?
+6. What real-world problem could youaddresse using Mvc?

 ### Debugging

 7. What are the most common mistakes when implementing Mvc?
-8. How would you test your Mvc implementation?
+8. How would you test your Mvc deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization